 - The cover of the board game HeroQuest (pictured above) shows the barbarian in one.

 - Ka-Zar in the Marvel Universe.

-- Den in his segment of Heavy Metal fashions one out of a flag upon arriving naked on a new world.
+- Heavy Metal: Den in his segment fashions one out of a flag upon arriving naked on a new world.
 Counts as Hypocritical Humor, since in the original comics that's exactly what he did.

 Den: There was no way I was gonna walk around this place with my dork hanging out!